 The design guidelines are intended to shape development that is consistent with community objectives.
 Compliance with the intent of applicable guidelines is expected, to the greatest extent feasible.
 Not all guidelines will apply to every project.
 Topics that are not part of a project are not applicable.
-In addition, not all bulleted (lettered) statements that appear under each numbered guideline will apply to each project.
-Some of these are to aid in interpreting the guideline itself and others offer options for meeting the guideline.
 Flexibility in applying the guidelines may be available for phased improvements, minor projects or others as noted.
 Where a project includes a new approach not addressed by the guidelines, then the intent statement for the topic applies, as do the Guiding Principles (see page 16-18), to determine appropriateness.